prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-hardware/r9-295-x2-review.md

 While this miner has a good annual return, the [Radeon HD 7990](/crypto-mining/ethereum-hardware/radeon-hd-7990-review/) shows nearly **the same performance for half the price!**

+## Radeon R9 295X2 Compared to Other Ethereum Mining Hardware

 <table class="basic-table" align="center">
 	<tr>
 		<th>PIC</th>